 These letters are primarily from Madeleine Edison (1888-1979) to her mother, Mina Miller Edison.
 Although Madeleine's letters are sometimes addressed to both parents, only a few letters, relating principally to her request for financial assistance in 1923, are written directly to Thomas Edison.
-There are also a few letters to Thomas and Mina Edison from John Eyre Sloane (1886-1970), whom Madeleine married in June 1914.
-In addition, there are occasional letters from Madeleine to her aunt Mary Emily Miller, her second son John Edison (Jack) Sloane, her best friend Julia (Juicy) Thompson, and others.
+In addition to the correspondence by Madeleine, there are letters to Thomas and Mina Edison from John Eyre Sloane (1886-1970), whom Madeleine married in June 1914.
+There are also occasional letters written by Madeleine.
+The recipients include her four children, Thomas (Ted), John (Jack), Peter, and Michael; relatives such as her aunt, Mary Emily Miller, and friends such as her college roommate, Julia Thompson.

 The selected letters, many of which are undated, cover the years 1898-1938.
 Most of the early letters were written while Madeleine was attending Oak Place School in Akron, Ohio, in 1905-1906 and Bryn Mawr College in 1906-1908.
 Also included are letters pertaining to her 1908 vacation in Annisquam, Massachusetts; her 1909 vacation with the Sloane family in Edgartown, Massachusetts, during which she became acquainted with her future husband; her visit in the fall of 1909 to the home of her best friend Julia Thompson, whose father was a friend and biographer of the poet Eugene Field; her visit that same year with Peggy James, the daughter of philosopher William James; and her 1910 trip to Bermuda, during which she met Mark Twain.
 One undated letter from 1912 relates to her work at the Bureau of Municipal Research in New York City under the direction of civic leader William Harvey Allen.
 Another undated item, probably also from 1912, mentions Madeleine's secret engagement to John Sloane and her frustration at her mother's opposition to their marriage.